frontend/toolbox/javascript.md

 ## jQuery

-jQuery is still in the place and **we don't have to be affraid to use it for DOM manipulation** in the sake of retro-compatibility.
+jQuery is still in the place and **we don't have to be afraid to use it for DOM manipulation** in the sake of retro-compatibility.
 By default, it's already called with a CDN on the project `index.html`.
 If you don't need it, simply [override the default template](../customizing/customizing.html).

 ## Webpack